Corporate Governance

 The committee places high priority on independence, with an independent outside director serving as the committee chair and five of the seven committee members being independent outside directors.

-Director and Audit & Supervisory Board Member Training
+Improving the skills of directors and Audit & Supervisory Board members

-UACJ’s policy is to ensure that Directors and members of the Board and Audit & Supervisory Board are fully equipped to perform their duties by providing the following training at the time of their appointment and during their term of office.
+UACJ’s policy is to ensure that directors and Audit & Supervisory Board members are fully equipped to perform their duties by providing the following training at the time of their appointment and during their term of office.

 Newly appointed outside officers are provided opportunities to ensure an understanding of the roles and responsibilities of the directors and corporate auditors and to deepen their understanding of the Company’s business, finances, organization, and other matters.
 Training is also provided throughout the terms of appointment through opportunities for deepening understanding of governance, discussions of Group issues, and training opportunities appropriate for the knowledge, experience, and abilities of each individual director and corporate auditor.

-Support Structure for Directors and Audit & Supervisory Board Members
+Support system for directors and Audit & Supervisory Board members

 With the aim of enhancing discussions at the Board of Directors, we continue to provide support, such as presentations by external experts on governance, for each officer to deepen their awareness and understanding.